Categories

 The Doug Wright Award for best book

 Entries must be submitted via the Doug Wright Awards online portal.
-While a form is required for each entry, you may pay for all entries together to avoid having to re-enter your payment information each time (i.e., if you are entering two titles at $15 each, you may pay $30 for the first entry and $0 for the second).
+While a form is required for each entry, you may pay for all entries together (up to 10 per entry form—such are the limitations of our submission software) to avoid having to re-enter your payment information each time (i.e., if you are entering two titles at $15 each, you may pay $30 for the first entry and $0 for the second).

-Three hard copies of each entry must be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
-In the event of a small run or high-priced book, one copy will be accepted, provided a PDF is available.
-Hard copies are not required for books published exclusively on digital platforms.
+Three hard copies of each entry should be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
+In the event of a small run or high-priced book, two, one, or zero copies will be accepted, provided a PDF is available.
+Hard copies obviously are not required for books published exclusively on digital platforms.

 The Nipper: The Doug Wright Award for emerging talent